 Changing the route

-If an accident has occurred or we need to change the route due to lack of time or other reasons, we will discuss it as a group but Daniel will make the final decision.
-If this is the case, relatives will be contacted with the proposed new route and the reason.
-Alternative routes are A) turn back towards Akka cabins and ﬂy out, B) hike out … C)
+In case of an accident or if we need to change the route due to lack of time or other reasons, we will discuss it as a group but Daniel will make the final decision.
+Relatives will be contacted with the new route and the reason.

 |Fall||Bad road choices, low on energy.||Traveling after todays ability, low tempo, reduce any stress in the group by waiting for each other.||First aid, evacuation|